 Poster Session Requirements and Details

-As a required part of the M.Eng.
-Design Project, all M.Eng. students are expected to present a poster during the ECE M.Eng.
-Poster Session.
-The 2018 event was held on Tuesday, May 8 in the Duffield Hall Atrium.
-Students are also required to submit a PDF of the poster along with their M.Eng.
-Design Project Report, which was due on Tuesday, May 22, 2018 by 12:00 PM.
+As a required component of the M.Eng.
+Design Project, all M.Eng. students are expected to present a poster at the Poster Session, held at the end of each semester, typically in the Duffield Hall Atrium.
+Students are also required to submit a PDF of their poster along with their M.Eng.
+Design Project Report.

 Judges, Awards and Expectations of Winners

-- There will be awards in each of the seven different categories, as well as Best Overall Poster.
+- There will be awards in each of the seven different categories (see below), as well as Best Overall Poster.

-- All Posters will be reviewed and evaluated by a group of qualified judges, consiting of both ECE Ph.D. students and ECE faculty members.
+- All posters will be reviewed and evaluated by a group of qualified judges consisting of both ECE Ph.D. students and ECE faculty members.

 M.Eng.
 Poster Session Details